The following review on “The Reddening” was written by Horror author, A.R. Braun.

 There must be foul play.

 And now there are sightings of drug plantations and the red folk.
 In this bucolic setting, strangers are not welcome.
 An insidious power looms underneath the earth, a supernatural being only the desperate invoke.
+If you are enjoying this article, we have similar content studying communication from discourse theory, here.

 To save their lives and for Helene to find Lincoln, Katrine and Helene must confront the evil and investigate.
 The drug fields—also the killing fields—await, along with the murderous red folk, ready to destroy all that invade their coven.